 The Artonomy Project is a live action multi-modal inquiry collaboration between students, staff and participants at Quest.
-The project takes into consideration the Quest conference theme, and the conversations that take place in the hallways of Quest.
+The project blends experiential learning, community partnerships, and student agency while students explore themes through various arts forms.

 Check back to see what will be featured at this year’s Quest Artonomy Project!